 With many repetitive, time-consuming, and data-driven tasks, the recruiting sector is a business area with enormous potential for an AI-revolution.

 The last major tech transformation within Human Resources was the entrance of applicant tracking systems (ATS).
-That meant a great boost of productivity for recruiting teams, but many believe that AI recruiting will multiply outcomes many times over.
+That meant a great boost of productivity for recruiting teams, but many believe that AI recruiting and access to Large Language Models (LLMs) will multiply outcomes many times over.

 AI recruiting is a subset of recruiting automation and aims at the exact same thing — streamlining your recruiting efforts.
 But as traditional automation has limitations in terms of understanding natural language, analysing large amounts of complex, unstructured data and finding patterns on its own, that’s where AI excels.
 Even relatively complex tasks can be automated on the basis of taking in huge amounts of data and extracting real value, as long as there is enough training data to feed the system.

 Generally speaking, all tools that in some way help make recruiting more efficient, and base their automation on ever-improving machine learning models, fit under the umbrella that is AI recruiting software.
-From something as simple as understanding the best time of the day to send out an outreach email to a job applicant to futuristic robot-interviews.
-The limits of what’s possible for machines can do in HR have just been moved forward — by a lot.
+From something as simple as understanding the best time of the day to send out an outreach email to a potential candidate to futuristic AI-driven interviews.
+The limits of what’s possible for machines and AI can do in HR have just been moved forward — by a lot.

 Experts in the field anticipate AI to change the very foundation of recruitment and HR.
 As a recruiter, business leader, or HR manager, keeping up with this trend is vital to stay competitive in an ever-increasing arms race for talent.